 We are offering places across all of our schools.
 You can express a preference for a placement at a specific school in the partnership, however we cannot promise to meet your request as we will take into account any requests, strengths and weaknesses of our students to ensure they are in placements which provide the best learning environments for your needs.

 As a Schools Direct student, you will be enrolled at the University of Gloucestershire with access to the full range of facilities, resources and both social and academic opportunities and you will also be allocated a Link Tutor.
 As a full member of the University, you will benefit from all aspects of student life and student support facilities on offer there.

 WHAT YOU WILL GAIN:

-As a Schools Direct student teacher working with us, you will have the opportunity to develop your professional skills, knowledge and understanding in diverse, supportive and innovative settings which provide experience of working alongside good and outstanding practitioners across the partnership.
+During your placements, you will have the opportunity to develop your professional skills, knowledge and understanding in diverse, supportive settings which provide experience of working alongside good and outstanding practitioners across the partnership.
 Placements may include single and mixed age classes, town and rural schools, church and non-denominational, mainstream and alternative provision schools.
 You will also gain experience of working with children with SEND and due to our location, Forest Schools sessions delivered in woods in our beautiful Forest of Dean.
 This broad experience will equip you with a diverse range of skills that can be employed across a range of settings.

-Successful completion of the training will aware you a Postgraduate Certificate in Education (PGCE) which includes 60 credits towards a Master’s degree and Qualified Teacher Status (QTS).
+Successful completion of the training will award you a Postgraduate Certificate in Education (PGCE) which includes 60 credits towards a Master’s and Qualified Teacher Status (QTS).